 Before we start looking at signs that relationship counseling is vital, the most important question to ask is, is it necessary for my partner and me to seek out the help of a counselor?
 Generally, relationship therapy can be a beneficial tool for any couple as it allows you to grow and learn as your relationship does too.
 It can also be an extremely useful tool to make sure that no issues are left unsolved during major life changes.
-However, if you're a couple that doesn't truly have any issues or knows how to address and resolve issues and arguments when they do come up, it most likely isn't necessary for you to seek counseling.
+However, if you're a couple that doesn't have any major issues or knows how to address and resolve issues, it most likely isn't necessary for you to seek counseling.

 With this in mind, not all couples know how to address and resolve issues successfully.
 This brings us to our next section…

 Signs That You Need To Attend Relationship Therapy

 For the most part, it is easy to identify some of the signs that would lead you to attend couple's therapy sessions.
 If you have to ask, you are most likely belong to one of the couples who would benefit most.
 Here are some of the most distinctive and concerning relationship problems that indicate a need for therapy.

 Couples who do not fight or disagree on something are a rarity (and may not be as healthy as you think).
 But when fights happen constantly, or one partner treats the other negatively, there is likely something else going on in the relationship.
 Couples therapy can help to resolve these underlying issues and help the pair to build healthy communication practices.
 It will be fairly obvious if you and your partner constantly fight are not receiving anything beneficial from the relationship.